 Abstract

-Objectives: To determine how patients who don’t meet UK TA166 NICE criteria for cochlear implantation (CI) but are subsequently found to have cochlear dead regions (DRs) perform with CI.
-This ‘DR group’ is also compared against patients who do meet UK criteria (controls).
-Methods: A retrospective review of medical records was performed on 192 patients who received CIs: 152 controls and 40 in the DR group.
+Objectives: To determine how patients who did not meet UK TA166 NICE criteria for cochlear implantation (CI) but were subsequently found to have cochlear dead regions (DRs) performed with CI.
+This ‘DR group’ was also compared against patients who met the UK criteria (control group).
+Methods: A retrospective review of medical records was performed on 192 patients who received CIs: 152 in the control group and 40 in the DR group.
 Of the DR group, 34 patients were able to be matched with controls by pre-operative Bamford-Kowal-Bench (BKB) scores, and these two groups are compared.
 Results: DR patients, overall, had a mean age at implantation of 58 years and a mean duration of deafness of 12 years.
 Their median pre-op BKB score of 23% increased to 78% after CI.
-Thirty-seven of the 40 patients experienced improvements in BKB scores.
+Thirty-seven of the 40 DR patients experienced improvements in BKB scores.
 In matched case-control analysis, the improvement in median BKB score with CI was no different (p = 0.19) between the DR group and control group; a similar proportion of patients benefitted in each group.
-Discussion: This study is the biggest report to date of performance of patients with dead regions, before and after CI.
+Discussion: This study is the biggest report to date of performance of patients with DRs, before and after CI.
 It shows that the DR group gain similar benefit from CI as the control group.
-Conclusion: Patients with DRs, who do not meet current NICE audiometric criteria, receive the same benefit as those who do meet NICE audiometric criteria.
+Conclusion: Patients with DRs who did not meet current NICE audiometric criteria, received the same benefit as those who met NICE audiometric criteria.
 TEN testing to detect DRs should be included as part of routine CI work-up where standard criteria are not met.

 Keywords: cochlear implant; dead region; TEN test